-6.14 In 2021, the LD continued to adopt a proactive strategy to tackle the problem of non-payment of wages at source through enhancing publicity and promotion, taking enforcement and prosecution actions, and making use of the early warning system set up in collaboration with trade unions to gather relevant intelligence.
-We also proactively monitored selected sectors and establishments with a view to forestalling and detecting cases of wage default at an early stage and intervening early to tackle the problem.

-- 6.15 We continued to take enforcement and prosecution actions against employers and responsible individuals of companies for wage offences.
+- 6.13 In 2022, the LD continued to adopt a proactive strategy to tackle the problem of non-payment of wages at source through enhancing publicity and promotion, taking enforcement and prosecution actions, and making use of the early warning system set up in collaboration with trade unions to gather relevant intelligence.
+We also proactively monitored selected sectors and establishments with a view to forestalling and detecting cases of wage default at an early stage and intervening early to tackle the problem. - 6.14 We continued to take enforcement and prosecution actions against employers and responsible individuals of companies for wage offences.
 We conducted territory-wide inspections of workplaces to detect wage offences.
 Labour inspectors actively interviewed employees during inspections and conducted investigation speedily into the suspected offences.
-Prosecutions were taken out whenever sufficient evidence was available. - 6.16 During the year, the LD secured 807 convicted summonses for wage offences and 199 convicted summonses for defaults of awards made by the Labour Tribunal (LT) or the Minor Employment Claims Adjudication Board (MECAB).
-One company director, one manager and one employer were sentenced to imprisonment for these offences, and another three company directors and one employer were ordered to perform community service.
+Prosecutions were taken out whenever sufficient evidence was available.

+6.15 During the year, the LD secured 454 convicted summonses for wage offences and 201 convicted summonses for defaults of awards made by the Labour Tribunal (LT) or the Minor Employment Claims Adjudication Board (MECAB).
+Two company directors were ordered to perform community service.
 These sentences disseminated a strong message to employers and company responsible individuals on the seriousness of defaults of wages and awards made by the LT or the MECAB.